StefH/Pulumi.Azure.Constants/README.md

 ## Usage

 ### Current
-Instead of using custom strings when creating an
+Instead of using custom strings when creating a resource:
 ``` c#
 var storageAccount = new Account("test", new AccountArgs
 {